krishnamaram2025/Terraform/README.md

 # Title
-This project is intended to provision AWS infrastructure.
+This project is intended to provision infrastructure on AWS, Azure, GCP and VMware vSphere platforms.

 # Linux cluster
 ```